endigma/jasmine/README.md

 | Name                                   | Type/Possible Values | Description                         |
 | -------------------------------------- | -------------------- | ----------------------------------- |
 | `JASMINE_SUPPRESS_PERMISSIONS_WARNING` | Bool                 | Suppress warnings when UID is not 0 |

+# Contributing

+Feel free to open a PR or issue with functionality you'd like to see!
+Please keep code quality high if you'd like to see your functionality merged.